Hospital software managementManagement software tailored specifically for the low resource setting.

 Managing the Health Workforce in the DRC

-ASSP has developed and rolled out customized hospital management software for each eligible referral hospital.
-The project evaluated the software’s utility in producing financial and statistical reports, how the reports are being used and the technical ease of operations.
+During the ASSP project, IMA and its partners developed and rolled out customized hospital management software for each eligible referral hospital.
+The project evaluated the software’s utility in producing financial and statistical reports, how the reports are being used, and the technical ease of operations.

 The hospital management software is tailored specifically for the low-resource setting of the DRC.
-A robust patient registration module, for example, adapts to patients who do not know their birth date, live in a village with no particular address and may not be sufficiently literate to adhere to a consistent spelling of their name.
-It is open source, and therefore adaptable and customizable among other DRC hospitals or even other countries.
-It is also able to seamlessly transfer hospital statistics to DHIS2, capitalizing on the considerable investment made by the Global Fund and DFID to computerize data collection and analysis.
+A robust patient registration module, for example, adapts to patients who do not know their birth date, live in a village with no particular address, and may not be sufficiently literate to adhere to a consistent spelling of their name.
+It is open-source, and therefore adaptable and customizable among other DRC hospitals or even other countries.
+It is also able to seamlessly transfer hospital statistics to DHIS2, capitalizing on the considerable investment made by the Global Fund and DFID to computerized data collection and analysis.
 It is also web-based, geared specifically for the migration of computing on mobile devices.

 The software is multi-lingual, offering modules in French, English and in the predominant local languages.
 It is modular and easily customizable – meaning hospitals can add or subtract the specific modules that they need based upon complexity (so they may want basic finance and accounting, but not more advanced supply chain components).
 It also fits the needs of a range of hospital sizes, from 40 to 400 beds.